alphagov/govuk-rfcs/rfc-048-govspeak-rendering-and-embedded-content.md

 - a unique identifier for the embedded content
 - the type of embedded content

-### 1. 100% Publishing: Govspeak rendering, and embedded content, is done on the Publishers (or shared service)
+### 1. 100% Publishing: Govspeak rendering, and embedded content, is done by publishing-api&nbsp;(or shared service)

 - content-store returns fully rendered HTML, including embedded content
 - publishing-api responsible for converting govspeak to HTML